 The PDF rendering extension allows password protection with document content encryption.
-You can specify owner password and user password.
-The user password gives read only permissions.
+You can specify the owner password and user password.
+The user password gives read-only permissions.
 The passwords are defined with the rendering extension device info.
 For more information see: PDF Device Information Settings.

 The digital signature feature enables you to sign and validate a PDF document.
 A signature confirms that the document content originated from the signer and has not been modified in any way.